Fady-Esam/csharp-learning-applications/README.md

 # 📘 C# Practical Projects & Applications

-A well-organized collection of C# solutions and projects developed during my journey of learning and applying C# programming and .NET concepts.
+A well-organized collection of **C#** solutions and projects developed during my journey of learning and applying **.NET** concepts.
-It covers everything from the fundamentals to advanced topics, demonstrating problem-solving and hands-on implementations through real examples.
+It covers everything from the **fundamentals** to advanced topics, demonstrating **problem-solving** and hands-on implementations through real examples.

 ---